Part One. Berlin. September 1993

 “You see that this station is tiled blue, the others are orange, so it’s a sign to get out.
 It’s not like London, with the station’s name everywhere, here it’s just once, centre of the platform, so it’s easy to get lost or confused.
 Come on, let’s go.”

 Chris showed Richard the correct exit of the four to use and they emerged half way down Karl Marx Allee, a long, straight, busy road leading from Alexanderplatz straight to Moscow, or so it seemed.

 Either side of this wide street were identical examples of Stalinist architecture.
 The buildings were a uniform height, five or six stories tall, with lines of windows comprised of two long, oblong panes below two small square panes, white frames between, giving the effect of rows and rows of Christian crosses or war graves.

 This particular area was somewhat grandiose, with two towers, green domed on white columns standing either side of the Allee.
 Where Chris and Richard came out, there was a large concreted area, with a department store and some stone steps, low and regal, leading up to a columned area.
 The pattern was repeated on the south side, giving symmetry, order and a certain overblown pomposity that Richard could already sense was somewhat incongruous to the actual character of the area.

 Chris took Richard along the Allee to a small colonnade next to a bank.
-On top on the columns were some figures whose characteristics had eroded with time, and a large clock that was fixed on Three minutes past Five.
-A first observation from Richard; there seemed to be clocks everywhere.
+On top on the columns were some figures whose characteristics had eroded with time, and a large clock that was fixed on five minutes past eight.
+Richard noted that there seemed to be clocks everywhere.